 The Consolidated Financial Statements are prepared on the going concern basis of accounting that assumes the realization of assets and the satisfaction of liabilities in the ordinary course of business.
-The Company has had recurring net losses from operations and had an accumulated deficit of \$245.5 million at December 31, 2021.
-For the year ended December 31, 2021, the Company recognized a net loss of \$24.6 million and cash and cash equivalents increased by \$3.5 million from \$2.4 million at December 31, 2020 to \$5.9 million at December 31, 2021.
-The Company intends to fund our operations over the next twelve months from (i) existing cash and cash equivalents, (ii) sales of engineering services and technology licenses (iii) the repayment of advances from SSOF, (iv) planned sales of Tonogold Resources, Inc. ("Tonogold") common shares and other Tonogold reimbursements and (v) sales of equity securities.
+The Company has had recurring net losses from operations and had an accumulated deficit of \$291.5 million at December 31, 2022.
+For the year ended December 31, 2022, the Company recognized a net loss of \$46.7 million and cash and cash equivalents decreased by \$3.4 million from \$5.9 million at December 31, 2021 to \$2.5 million at December 31, 2022.
+The Company intends to fund our operations over the next twelve months from (i) existing cash and cash equivalents, (ii) sales of engineering services and technology licenses (iii) the repayment of advances from SSOF, and (iv) planned asset sales.
 Based on these expected funding sources, management believes the Company will have sufficient funds to sustain our operations and meet our commitments under our investment agreements during the 12 months following the date of issuance of the Consolidated Financial Statements included herein.
 While the Company has been successful in the past in obtaining the necessary capital to support our operations, including registered equity financings from our existing shelf registration statement, borrowings and other means, there is no assurance the Company will be able to obtain additional equity capital or other financing, if needed.
-Risks to our liquidity include future operating expenditures above management's expectations, including but not limited to exploration, pre-development, research and development, selling, general and administrative, and investment related expenditures in excess of planned proceeds from the sale of Tonogold securities, repayment of advances to SSOF, the sale of the Silver Springs Properties, and amounts to be raised from the issuance of equity under our existing shelf registration statement.
-Declines in the market value of properties held for sale, or declines in the share price of our common stock would also adversely affect our results of operations, financial condition and cash flows.
+Risks to our liquidity include future operating expenditures above management's expectations, including but not limited to exploration, pre-development, research and development, selling, general and administrative, investment related expenditures which could be offset by the repayment of advances to SSOF, the sale of the Silver Springs Properties, proceeds from the sale of the LINICO facility and related equipment and amounts to be raised from the issuance of equity under our existing shelf registration statement.
+Declines in the share price of our common stock would also adversely affect our results of operations, financial condition and cash flows.
 If the Company is unable to obtain any necessary additional funds, this could have an immediate material adverse effect on liquidity and raise substantial doubt about our ability to continue as a going concern.
 In such case, the Company could be required to limit or discontinue certain business plans, activities or operations, reduce or delay certain capital expenditures or investments, or sell certain assets or businesses.
 There can be no assurance that the Company would be able to take any such actions on favorable terms, in a timely manner, or at all.